BitSharesEurope/bitshareseurope.github.io/_posts/2016-03-08-fee-schedule.md

 In order to show stability to current and new businesses, the committee has agreed to not change fees in the 6 months ahead of us and evaluate the networks business performance in the mean-time.
 Thus, you can calculate with the current fee schedule, unless significant arguments are raised to the committee that might require a change in fee.

 During these 6 months, the performance will be constantly evaluated and plans for an updated fee schedule will be evaluated in the best interest to BitShares' shareholders.
-Only after these 6 months and public discussion, a new fee schedule will be proposed.
+Only after these 6 months and public discussion, a new fee schedule will be proposed, if needed.

 Fee Schedule
 ------------